 Let’s take a look at these tasks, their importance and tips to constantly keep improvising them in order to manage the QA project effectively.

 Effective management of a Test project

 When effective planning techniques are applied, any risks or errors can be easily identified even before testing actually commences.
-Although each of the tasks below are interrelated with each other, but it was worth giving them a separate mention.
+Although each of the tasks below is interrelated with each other, it was worth giving them a separate mention.

 Allocation and distribution of tasks

 This stems from the Effort Estimation and sizing in the planning stage.
 Keeping in mind skills, attitude, schedule and size of the team, here are some pointers for allocation of tasks:

 #1) It’s a very good practice to sit the team down and communicate the objective and rationale behind the specified task very clearly.
 Knowing how a particular piece of work fits in the overall scheme of things, will help people derive a meaningful method of accomplishing them and will enable them to put their best foot forward.

 #2) Prepare a skill chart of all the team members and accordingly assign the tasks.
 Also, keep in mind that a fair chance must be given to even junior members.